hakrsh/Distributed-IOT-ML-Platform/sensor_manager/README.md

 ## Introduction
-Module that intreacts with sensors and pushes data to kafka pipeline
+Module that interacts with sensors and pushes data to kafka pipeline

 ## Environment
 Requires kafka, mongo and all sensors in config to be up and running.